OctopusDeploy/docs/src/pages/docs/deployments/databases/configuration/tentacle-and-worker-installation.md

 ![](/docs/deployments/databases/configuration/images/environment-cloud-regions.png)
 :::

-The execution location will now be a target role, which is why the `DbWorker` role was created.
+The execution location will now be a target tag, which is why the `DbWorker` tag was created.
 That tells the deployment to use the new cloud region.
 The cloud region will use the Worker pool:

 :::figure
 ![](/docs/deployments/databases/configuration/images/cloud-region-execution-location.png)